Global renewables investment fell in 2012 on weak economy

 Developing countries' investment, representing 46 percent of the world total, increased to a record $112 billion, while developed countries' investment fell 29 percent to $132 billion.

-The geographical shift was fuelled by increasing demand for power in emerging markets and more favorable conditions and natural resources for wind, solar and geothermal technologies than in developed economies.
+The geographical shift was fuelled by increasing demand for power in emerging markets and more favourable conditions and natural resources for wind, solar and geothermal technologies than in developed economies.

 Total renewable power capacity rose 8.5 percent in 2012 to 1,470 gigawatts (GW).
 Wind power accounted for 39 percent of new renewable power capacity, followed by hydropower and solar PV, each accounting for around 26 percent.